Artistic Director and Conductor,

 Andrew has appeared with many leading international artists, including the American rock band ‘Kiss’ and the MSO, and with many Australian popular artists including many performances with The ACC.
-He has directed choirs for many major televised events around the country, including six AFL Grand Finals, five International Comedy Festival Gala Concerts, the opening of Stadium Australia, at the Australian Film Industry Awards, the Logies, the Closing Ceremony of the 2006 Melbourne Commonwealth Games, the opening ceremony of the Parliament of the World’s Religions, the Melbourne Awards and The President’s Cup Gala.
+He has directed choirs for many major televised events around the country, including six AFL Grand Finals, five International Comedy Festival Gala Concerts, the opening of Sydney’s Olympic Stadium and Melbourne’s Federation Square, at the Australian Film Industry Awards, the Logies, the Closing Ceremony of the 2006 Melbourne Commonwealth Games, the opening ceremony of the Parliament of the World’s Religions, the Melbourne Awards and The President’s Cup Gala.
 Most recently he has conducted at major events including the Prime Minister’s Olympic Dinner, the ANZAC Day Dawn Service at the Shrine of Remembrance, the AFL Grand Final, the Melbourne Cup Telecast, international Rugby Tests, and many other major events.

 A trained singer himself, Andrew has performed with groups such as Opera Australia, IHOS Opera, Past Echoes Early Music Ensemble, the National Youth Choir of Australia and as a part of numerous professional recording ensembles.
 He has also many years of experience as a church musician, having been a member of various Royal School of Church Music Choirs, and has a wide range of multi- denominational experience as a liturgical musican.
 He is a former President of the Australian Intervarsity Choral Societies Association and is listed in the inaugural edition of the Who’s Who in Victoria, as well as the international edition of Strathmore’s Who’s Who.

 In November 2012 Andrew was made a Life Member of The Australian Children’s Choir, in recognition of his 12 years of service to the choir as Artistic Director and Conductor.